RetardCZE/Hackaton2024/README.md

 You can define 3 environmental variables:
 `AKKODIS_API_KEY`, `OPENAI_API_KEY`, `PROVIDER`, which are
-then loaded by [conf.py](AI_Tutorial/conf.py).
-If you don't know how to define environmental variable, you can write the information directly to the file (but it is not a good practice).
+then loaded by [conf.py](AI_Tutorial/conf.py). **If you don't know how to define environmental variable, you can write the information directly to the file** (but it is not a good practice generally).

 My recommendation is to place it as string in the code for the tutorial and return to environmental variables once you implement your own project.
 (For example in pycharm you can set variable for a run